What is FML S.O.P.?

 Shake the eye drops well just before each use.

-If you use FML S.O.P. for 10 days or longer, you may need frequent eye tests at your doctor's office.
+If you use this medicine for longer than 10 days, you may need frequent vision tests to check the pressure inside your eyes.

 What happens if I miss a dose?